 Birth Registration: A child born in the UK receives the country’s citizenship at birth if one of the parents is a UK citizen or a legally settled resident.
 Children born in Northern Ireland may opt for UK, Irish, or dual citizenship.
 A child born in an overseas territory is a UK overseas territories citizen if at least one of the child’s parents has citizenship.
 All births must be registered within 42 days in the district where the baby was born; unregistered births were uncommon.

-A Northern Ireland citizen undertook legal action against the UK Home Office for a claimed breach of rights in relation to citizenship and the Belfast/Good Friday Agreement.
-The citizen identified only as Irish and not as British but was told that under the law she is also a British citizen and legally registered as such despite her objection.
+In May the UK government confirmed that family members of British or dual Irish-British citizens in Northern Ireland would be eligible to apply for status through the EU settlement scheme.
+Prior to this, the government faced legal action for a claimed breach of rights in relation to citizenship and the Belfast/Good Friday Agreement.
+The citizen, whose application for a residence card for her U.S.-born husband was rejected, identified only as Irish and not as British but was told that under the law she is also a British citizen and legally registered as such despite her objection.

-Child Abuse: There are laws preventing the abuse of children punishable up to a maximum sentence of 14 years’ imprisonment.
+Child Abuse: Laws make the abuse of children punishable by up to a maximum sentence of 14 years’ imprisonment.
 Social service departments in each local authority in the country maintained confidential child protection registers containing details of children at risk of physical, emotional, or sexual abuse or neglect.
 The registers also included child protection plans for each child.

 Forcing someone to marry against his or her will is a criminal offense throughout the UK with a maximum prison sentence of seven years.
 Forcing a UK citizen into marriage anywhere in the world is a criminal offense in England and Wales.
-In 2018 the joint Foreign and Commonwealth Office and Home Office Forced Marriage Unit provided support in more than 1,764 cases of potential or confirmed forced marriage cases involving UK citizens, which represented a 47-percent increase from the previous year.
+In 2019 the joint Foreign, Commonwealth, and Development Office and the Home Office Forced Marriage Unit provided support in more than 1,355 cases of potential or confirmed forced marriage involving UK citizens, which represented a 10 percent decrease from 2018.
+According to the Forced Marriage Unit, this figure was “in line with the average number of cases per year since 2011.”
 Assistance included safety advice as well as “reluctant spouse cases” in which the UK government assisted forced marriage victims in preventing their unwanted spouse from moving to the UK.
 The government offers lifelong anonymity for victims of forced marriage to encourage more to come forward.

 Sexual Exploitation of Children: The penalties for sexual offenses against children and the commercial sexual exploitation of children range up to life imprisonment.
 Authorities enforced the law.
+The law prohibits child pornography in all parts of the UK.
 The minimum age of consensual sex in the UK is 16.
-The law prohibits child pornography in all parts of the UK.

 The 2011 census recorded the Jewish population at 263,346.
 Some considered this an underestimate, and both the Institute for Jewish Policy Research and the British Board of Deputies suggested that the actual figure was approximately 300,000.